mattjoman/microbench/README.md

 ./cyclops -w STRIDED_ARRAY -g IPC -p array-elements=1000
 ```

+## Benchmarking Methodology

+The following methods are used to maximise benchmark accuracy and minimise
+measurement noise:

+- Pin thread to a single core
+- Warmup runs to train branch predictors and warm caches (set from the cli)
+- Barriers and serialization to ensure the compiler or CPU don't reorder
+  workload instructions outside the measurement window
+- Detect kernel multiplexing physical PMU counters with `time_running` and
+  `time_enabled`, and scale results if necessary (for `perf_event_open()`)

+See the benchmarking code in the metric backends in `core/metric/`.

 ## Example Experiments

 The `cyclops` tool is designed to be highly scriptable, and make it easy to